AscendLab

 Best inputs for extraction

-Use browser-readable video
+Use browser-readable video under 500MB

 Pick a meaningful frame

-Free ToolBrowser-only frame export
+Free ToolBrowser-side frame export

 Video Thumbnail Extractor